LJGarvie/playbook/README.md

 We have a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
 The stand-up is at 10:05.
 If you miss the stand-up, then you are [late](#Lateness).

-Most developers have maintenance responibilities, and so work for 1.5 hours in the morning on tickets and the rest of the day on a client project.
+Most developers have maintenance responsibilities, and so work for 1.5 hours in the morning on tickets and the rest of the day on a client project.

 We do our very best to work to a [sustainable pace](#sustainable_pace).
 But sometimes, when we're approaching a firm deadline or a launch, or a client is having an emergency, we work longer hours than normal.
 From time to time, there's an emergency that means we have to work during anti-social hours to solve the problem.
 Neither of these happen very often, but they are a normal part of life at dxw.